VnceGd/random/README.md

 `blackjack.html`
 - Responsive blackjack game for a single player.

+`dungeon.html`
+- Remake of Dungeon Dilemma (dungeon-proto) with no server side.
+- Features more detailed combat and use of items.

-*Note: Games track high score in local browser storage/cache.*
+*Note: Games may store data in local browser storage/cache.*

 ## Other